 Massachusetts Rental Agreement

 A Massachusetts rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Massachusetts landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Massachusetts landlord-tenant law governs and regulates these agreements.

 Massachusetts Rental Agreement Types